casper-network/docs/source/docs/casper/resources/migrate.md

 let uref: URef = runtime::get_key(Key_Name)
 ```

-The `get_key` function can be used to retrieve the desired session argument by specifying its name or key.
+Use the `get_key` function to retrieve the desired session argument by specifying the key's name.

 </TabItem>
 <TabItem value="Ethereum" label="Ethereum">

-Strongly typed function arguments, where both the input and return variables need to be explicitly defined.
+Ethereum uses strongly typed function arguments, and developers must explicitly define the input and return variables.
 The compiler checks the correctness of the arguments passed to the functions during runtime.

-This means that the types of the function arguments, as well as the return types, must be explicitly specified in the function signature.
+As a result, developers must explicitly specify the argument and return types in the function signature.
 The compiler ensures that the provided arguments adhere to the specified types, helping to catch type-related errors and ensure type safety.

 By enforcing strong typing, the compiler helps prevent potential runtime errors and enhances code reliability by verifying the compatibility of the passed arguments and expected return types.

 </TabItem>
 <TabItem value="Near" label="Near">

-Strongly typed function arguments require explicit definition of both the input and return variables.
+Strongly typed function arguments require explicitly defining the input and return variables.
 By enforcing strong typing, the programming language ensures that the arguments passed to a function match the expected types, preventing type-related errors and promoting code correctness.
 Strong typing provides additional clarity and safety by explicitly stating the data types of the function's inputs and outputs.

 </TabItem>
 <TabItem value="Aptos" label="Aptos">

-Strongly typed function arguments require explicit definition of both the input and return variables.

-By enforcing strong typing, the programming language ensures that the arguments passed to a function match the expected types, preventing type-related errors and promoting code correctness.
-Strong typing provides additional clarity and safety by explicitly stating the data types of the function's inputs and outputs.
+Like Near, Aptos requires strongly typed function arguments, thus, preventing type-related errors and promoting code correctness.

 </TabItem>
 <TabItem value="Solana" label="Solana">

-Strongly typed function arguments require explicit definition of both the input and return variables.

-By enforcing strong typing, the programming language ensures that the arguments passed to a function match the expected types, preventing type-related errors and promoting code correctness.
-Strong typing provides additional clarity and safety by explicitly stating the data types of the function's inputs and outputs.
+Like Near and Aptos, Solana requires strongly typed function arguments, thus, preventing type-related errors and promoting code correctness.

 </TabItem>
 </Tabs>